jlengstorf/gatsby-theme-jam-example/README.md

 ## 💪 How to contribute

 Feel free to open a PR!
-Currently its still early days, so plenty to improve on.
+Currently its still early days for scarlet! so i'm sure there will be plenty of things to improve 😅